That Martins Bank has Branches

 |

-recently been making enquiries into the possibility of opening Branches in
+have recently been making enquiries into the possibility of opening

-precincts and that representation was not being extended to other Banks.
+within the precincts and that representation was not being extended to

-Such arrangements clearly give Barclays the opportunity of obtaining
+other Banks.
+Such arrangements clearly give Barclays the opportunity of

-to establish whether similar arrangements may apply in the case of other
+anxious to establish whether similar arrangements may apply in the case of

 discreetly as possible the opportunities for representation that will arise